Dissipative WENO stabilization of high-order discontinuous Galerkin methods for hyperbolic problems: Standard RKDG methods

-where $\mathbf{v}^{\pm}$ denotes the fluid velocity and $a^{\pm}$ is the speed of sound.
-Further wave speed estimates can be found, e.g., in \cite{einfeldt1988,toro2013}. \begin{remark} Many stabilized RKDG schemes employ upwind fluxes or the (local) Lax-Friedrichs flux.
+\begin{remark} Many stabilized RKDG schemes employ upwind fluxes, the (local) Lax-Friedrichs flux or HLL-type fluxes.
 While the choice of the numerical flux function is important for piecewise constant approximations, it has little influence on the quality of high-order DG methods \cite{hajduk2022diss}. \end{remark} By inserting a numerical flux $\mathcal{H} (U_h^{e,-},U_h^{e,+},\mathbf{n}_e)$ into \eqref{eq:weak1} and replacing $W_h$ with $\varphi_i^e$, we obtain a system of $N_e$ semi-discrete equations

 which can be written in matrix form as

 where $M=(m_{ij})$ denotes the mass matrix, $U$ is the vector of degrees of freedom and $R(U)$ is the residual vector.

 The numerical solution is evolved in time using the optimal third-order strong stability preserving (SSP) Runge-Kutta method \cite{gottlieb2001}